-The work was carried out over two school terms and followed up during the intervention and completion of the programme by the school.
-The intervention resulted in improved classroom behaviour and peer relationships.
+The work was carried out over two school terms and followed up during the intervention and completion of the program by the school.
+The intervention resulted in improved classroom behavior and peer relationships.
 In fact, one of the pupils now acts as a buddy for their peers.
 Sharing and applying the skills and strategies taught in helping them to deal with their school issues and become more emotionality literate.

-It is also suggested that the sampling domain of emotional intelligence should be considered an essential component in designing, assessing and implementing a structured programme that aims to improve and develop children’s emotional and social skills and coping strategies in dealing with school and everyday life.
+It is also suggested that the sampling domain of emotional intelligence should be considered an essential component in designing, assessing and implementing a structured program that aims to improve and develop children’s emotional and social skills and coping strategies in dealing with school and everyday life.
 It seems quite urgent to include emotional literacy as part and parcel of the national curriculum.

 The research is currently being disseminated around schools in Suffolk.
 It is hoped that, in future, some of the children identified as being at risk of exclusion and having low levels of emotional intelligence will be offered opportunities to develop their emotional literacy, with positive repercussions for their academic learning, experiences and life satisfaction.